hms-dbmi/vizarr/README.md

 ### Limitations
 `vizarr` was built to support the registration use case above where multiple, pyramidal OME-Zarr images are viewed within a Jupyter Notebook.
 Support for other Zarr arrays is supported but not as well tested.
-More information regarding thew viewing of generic Zarr arrays can be found in in the example notebooks.
+More information regarding the viewing of generic Zarr arrays can be found in in the example notebooks.

 ### Citation
 If you are using Vizarr in your work please cite our preprint: